Lauren Conrad Just Dropped A Surprise Beauty Brand

 Advertisement

-The first launches, which are available now, include five under-$30 products, including lipstick in four shades, black liquid eyeliner, three shades of lip gloss, a lip and cheek tint, and a liquid highlighter.
+The first launches, which are available now, include five under-$30 USD products, including lipstick in four shades, black liquid eyeliner, three shades of lip gloss, a lip and cheek tint, and a liquid highlighter.
 Longtime fans of Conrad will surely have their eyes on the liquid eyeliner, as the winged look has been a signature for the founder since her reign on The Hills.
 (Those iconic mascara tears?
 She says they were actually eyeliner tears.)
+Unfortunately, the line only ships within the U.S. for now.

 A standout element of the brand is the eco-friendly approach, which shows in the tree-free packaging constructed entirely of sugarcane remnants, and the single-component, fully recyclable lipstick tube that doesn't require disassembly to be recycled.